-Public Safety officers do not carry firearms or any other weapon in their official capacity.
+Campus Safety officers are issued flashlights that do have strobe light capabilities.
+They do not carry any other weapon in their official capacity.
 Outside law enforcement personnel who are authorized to possess weapons may do so within the scope of their authority.
 No other persons are permitted to possess weapons on University property.